Sunil-Pai-G/Movie-Studio/README.md

 This project extensively used javascript DOM .Besides that, php was used for the login/register parts and a bit of bootstrap was also used to customise the interface.

 The interface also has speech enabled which informs about the movie when in its page.

+The backend was implemented in MySQL database using phpMyadmin provided by XAMPP